sagnik22-24/NYC_Taxi_Trip_Duration_Predictor/README.md

 ### Step 2: Create a .gitignore file

 ```
-create the file by right click and include the venv in it
+create the file by right click and include the all the files which you do not need to push to github
 ```

 ### Step 3: Create a requirements.txt file